-The 2-0 loss to Erik Hamren's men allowed England to leapfrog France into first place in the group, meaning the French now face a tricky last-eight match against the reigning world and European champion.
+The 2-0 loss to Erik Hamren's men allowed England to leapfrog them into first place in the group, meaning the French now face a tricky last-eight match against the reigning world and European champions.

 "Yes, it got a bit heated, but then everyone had a cold shower," Blanc told reporters.
 "It shows that there was a bit of electricity.
 I hope there will be against Spain, because we'll need it."

-Les Bleus' 2010 World Cup campaign was famously tarnished by arguments within the camp, with a team strike springing from Nicolas Anelka being sent home.
+Les Bleus' 2010 World Cup campaign was famously tarnished by arguments within the camp, with a team strike leading to Nicolas Anelka being sent home.

 Chelsea midfielder Florent Malouda was part of the squad in South Africa, and he decided against talking to the media straight after the clash for fear of saying something he would later regret.